yurigabrich/microgrid-dapp/README.md

-# Microgrid Transactive Energy Management Smart Contract
+# Microgrid Transactive Energy Smart Contract

 The microgrid concept stands for the integration of distributed generation (DG) of electricity in an existing mid/low voltage power grid infrastructure.
 The size fo the microgrid is measured by its power generation capacity, and it can also have other nomenclatures due to this specification, such as mini-grid or nanogrid.